Lesson 2: Link and Unlink Tasks

 3. Select the task that will be linked as well as the constraint type and click OK.

-You can also link two tasks by inserting the Predecessors or Successors column.
-You can:
+You can link two tasks using the Predecessors or Successors column:

-Avoid using too many complex links; it makes the project less manageable and the schedule more difficult to interpret.
+Avoid using too many complex links, as this can make the project harder to manage and the schedule more difficult to understand.

 Practice